Assuming you have completed the Python Tracker Setup for your Python project, you are now ready to initialize the Python Tracker.

 Creating a tracker

-The simplest tracker initialization only requires you to provide the URI of the collector to which the tracker will log events:
+The simplest tracker initialization only requires you to provide the Emitter’s endpoint to which the tracker will log events:

 e = Emitter("d3rkrsqld9gmqf.cloudfront.net") t = Tracker(e)